adlnet-archive/LR-Wordpress-Plugin/README.md

 0. Add the `LR Interface Results` widget to `Results Sidebar`
    * [How to activate and configure widgets](http://en.support.wordpress.com/widgets/)
 0. Configure the `LR Interface Results` widget
+  * `Search Method` is also mandatory and is set to `Indexed Search` by defualt.
+Slice is also an option
   * `DataService Endpoint` is mandatory and is set to `http://12.109.40.31` by default.
 Changing this value is generally not needed
 0. To-do